 Step 5: Since zobt is not greater than 1.65, the null is retained.
 There is not a significant difference between male and female gunshot victims in the proportions shot by strangers.
 In other words, there is no apparent relationship between gender and the likelihood of being shot by a stranger among victims.

-23a.
+23.

+a.
 Equal/pooled variances.
-Levene’s F = 2.810 with a p-value of .095.
-Since .095 > .05, the F statistic is not significant at alpha = .05 (that is, the null of equal variances is retained).
+Levene’s F = 2.810 with a p value of .095.
+Since .095 > .05, the F statistic is not significant at alpha = .05 (i.e., the null of equal variances is retained).

-23b. tobt = .977
+b. tobt = .977

-23c.
-No. The p-value for tobt is .330, which well exceeds .01; therefore, the null is retained.
+c.
+No. The p value for tobt is .330, which well exceeds .01; therefore, the null is retained.

-23d.
+d.
 There is no statistically significant difference between daytime and nighttime stops in terms of duration.
 That is, there seems to be no relationship between whether a stop takes place at day or night and the length of time the stop lasts.

-24a.
+24.

+a.
 Unequal/separate variances.
-Levene’s F = 34.081 with a p- value of .000.
-Since .000 < .05, the F statistic is significant at alpha = .05 (that is, the null of equal variances is rejected).
+Levene’s F = 34.081 with a p value of .000.
+Since .000 < .05, the F statistic is significant at alpha = .05 (i.e., the null of equal variances is rejected).

-24b. tobt = 7.041
+b. tobt = 7.041

-24c.
+c.
 Yes.
-The p- value for tobt is .000, which is less than .05; therefore, the null is retained.
+The p value for tobt is .000, which is less than .05; therefore, the null is retained.

-24d.
+d.
 There is a statistically significant difference between juveniles charged with violent and property crimes in the total number of charges filed.
 In other words, there is an apparent relationship between charge type and number of charges for juveniles facing violent and property charges.

-25a.
+25.

+a.
 Unequal/separate variances.
-Levene’s F = 36.062 with a p- value of .000.
-Since .000 < .05, the F statistic is significant at alpha = .05 (that is, the null of equal variances is rejected).
+Levene’s F = 36.062 with a p value of .000.
+Since .000 < .05, the F statistic is significant at alpha = .05 (i.e., the null of equal variances is rejected).

-25b. tobt = 8.095
+b. tobt = 8.095

-25c.
+c.
 Yes.
-The p- value for tobt is .000, which is less than .01; therefore, the null is retained.
+The p value for tobt is .000, which is less than .01; therefore, the null is retained.

-25d.
+d.
 There is a statistically significant difference between prosecutors’ offices that do and do not use DNA in plea negotiations and trials in the total number of felony convictions obtained each year.
 In other words, there is a relationship between DNA usage and total felony convictions.
-(Though one would suspect, of course, that this relationship is actually spurious and is actually attributable to the fact that larger prosecutors’ offices both process more cases and are more likely to use DNA, as compared to smaller offices.)
+(Though one would suspect, of course, that this relationship is spurious and attributable to the fact that larger prosecutors’ offices process more cases and are more likely to use DNA as compared to smaller offices.)

+26.

-26a. tobt = 1.701
+a. tobt = 1.701

-26b.
-No. The p- value for tobt is .094, which is greater than .05, so the null is retained.
+b.
+No. The p value for tobt is .094, which is greater than .05, so the null is retained.

-26c.
+c.
 There is no significant difference between the mean duration of daytime stops and that of nighttime stops.
 In other words, there does not appear to be a relationship between time of day and stop duration.

 Chapter 12